SpudMonkey7k/neopets-flash-fix-VM/README.md

 This is absolutely required in order to play nearly all Flash/Shockwave/3dvia games, and is the most complicated part of the installation, but if you follow the steps as described, you will be okay!
 I will try to respond to Issues submitted to this repository for the short term, and update the guide accordingly.

-*Installation Instructions:*
+**Installation Instructions:**
 1. Install [Fiddler Classic](https://www.telerik.com/download/fiddler)
 2. Find fiddler script folder (usually Documents\Fiddler2\Scripts) and replace/add [CustomRules.js](/fiddler/CustomRules.js).
 Another option is in Fiddler, press Ctrl+R to edit the live rules, overwrite the content with my file, and Ctrl+S to save.
 You should hear a slight ding.
 3. In Fiddler go to Tools -> Options -> HTTPS.
+> **Enable:**
+> A. Capture HTTPS CONNECTs
+> B. Decrypt HTTPS Traffic
-Enable Capture HTTPS CONNECTs, Decrypt HTTPS Traffic, and Ignore Server Certificate Errors.
+> C. Ignore Server Certificate Errors.
 4. Click Actions->Export Root Certificate to Desktop (This is to make Pale Moon trust the localhost and not give you constant certificate errors)
 5. (Optional) Click Actions->Trust Root Certificate.
-This will make other browsers (like Chrome), and Windows apps such as Discord, also trust the proxy (Fiddler). *This isn't necessary, but if it's not done, you won't be able to use Chrome/Discord/Etc while Fiddler is running and intercepting traffic.*
+This will make other browsers (like Chrome), and Windows apps such as Discord, also trust the proxy (Fiddler). *This isn't strictly necessary, but if it's not done, you won't be able to use Chrome/Discord/Etc while Fiddler is running and intercepting traffic.*
 6. Download the [neopets folder in this project](https://download-directory.github.io/?url=https://github.com/themrrobert/neopets-flash-fix-windows-10/tree/main/neopets)
-7. Find fiddler installation path (usually C:\Program Files\Fiddler), create a folder named "neopets" and extrat the downloaded neopets.zip files into it.
+7. Find fiddler installation path (usually C:\Program Files\Fiddler), create a folder named "neopets" and extract the downloaded neopets.zip files into it.
 Extract files should end up looking like C:\Program Files\Fiddler\neopets\games\...
 8. Close Fiddler.
 9. Start Fiddler whenever you want to play Neopets games :)

-*Notes:*
+**Notes:**
 #4.
 To install this certificate into Pale Moon, simply click "Pale Moon" at the top left (menu bar), and click Preferences.
 Then go to the "Advanced" tab, and then choose the "Certificates" sub-tab.
 Click "View Certificates" then click "Import" and locate the exported certificate on your desktop.
 It is named "FiddlerRoot.cer"

 #5.
 You can remove this certificate later via Windows Certificate Manager (certmgr.msc->Trusted Root Certification Authorities->Certificates).
 The name of the certificate is DO_NOT_TRUST so that you're well aware it's a local certificate, and not from a trusted Certificate Authority (CA).
 It is safe to trust this certificate, BUT the implications are that you will not see any genuine certificate errors from websites, so you should keep Fiddler closed when you're not using it, and you should remove the certificate if you stop playing Neopets games.